benc-uk/dotfiles/readme.md

 - `bin/` – My personal bash scripts, helpers and other things.
 This is symlinked to `~/bin/`
 - `.aliases.rc` – All aliases go here (used with Bash and Zsh)
 - `.banner.rc` – Logon banner message (used with Bash and Zsh)
-- `.bashprompt.rc` – Bash prompt, like a poor mans p10k for Bash
+- `.bashprompt.rc` – Bash prompt, like a poor mans p10k for Bash, disable with BASIC_PROMPT=1
 - `.bashrc` – Bash setup/startup script
 - `.env.rc` – Environmental vars and PATH settings, symlinked to `~/.bashenv` & `~/.zshenv`
 - `.gitconfig` – My personal git config